-Methods - Information on core populations, diet, habitat requirements and general ecology collected from the previous Actions will be collated to assess the feasibility of different translocation options (reintroduction, introduction, reinforcement, or other).
-Translocations into habitat used in the irruption phase of the population cycle are unlikely to be successful in the long-term unless feral cats can be successfully managed.
-The considerable literature on translocation of mammals in Australia (e.g. Short 2009) and rodents internationally will be reviewed to determine the methods most likely to be successful and the associated risks.
-A risk assessment of all aspects of establishing and maintaining an interim (e.g. 12-18 months) captive breeding colony (see Appendix 3) should also be carried out.
-It is likely that rock-rats will only be taken from the wild during irruptive phases of the population cycle.
-If this is the case, careful consideration is needed of whether any captive breeding component is required, since wild to wild translocation may be a better option.
+Methods - Information on core populations, diet, habitat requirements and general ecology collected from the previous Actions will be collated to assess the feasibility of different translocation options (e.g. reintroduction to Newhaven Wildlife Sanctuary, a predator-free island off the Western Australian Pilbara coast, previously occupied core sites, reinforcement of current core populations, or other).
+Translocations into habitat used in the increase phase of the population cycle are unlikely to be successful in the long-term unless feral cats can be successfully managed.
+The considerable literature on translocation of mammals in Australia (e.g. Short 2009) and rodents internationally will be reviewed, as well as two failed attempts to translocate Carpentarian Rock-rats, to determine the methods most likely to be successful and the associated risks.